icons8/free/README.md

 </details>

 ### <a name="Group"></a>Group
-A layer group is two and more layers unified into a single entity that can be manipulated, organized, and treated as a single layer.
+A layer group is two or more layers unified into a single entity that can be manipulated, organized, and treated as a single layer.

 Has all properties of [`Styled`](#Styled), plus: